matjp/dvi-decode/README.md

 `dvi-decode` can run either in browser or with node.js, providing all necessary input files are made available (see Configuration below).

+Try my DVI Viewer app to see `dvi-decode` in action: <https://matjp.github.io/dvi-viewer/>

 ## LaTeX source assumptions

 In order for `dvi-decode` to interpret a `LuaTeX` `dvi` file correctly it makes some assumptions about the font settings in the `LaTeX` source file: